Where to get masks, hand sanitisers and thermometers in Singapore

 Another mask that can help protect you from Covid-19 is the N95 mask, which is actually more of a respirator that also works against pollution like haze.
 As it’s more tightly fitted around the nose and mouth, it leaves less space for any gaps.

 However, it’s also much harder to breathe in than a surgical mask.
 You might have to take a short break from wearing it after every hour or two.

-Unless the situation gets super dire, an N95 mask is not particularly recommended at this point.
+Unless you’re in a high-risk job, such as a frontline healthcare worker, an N95 mask is not particularly recommended.
 But you can go ahead if you prefer to stay on the safer side of things.

 Image credit: @soaobchan

 You’ve probably seen your K-Pop oppas and Harajuku fashionistas wearing these, either as a sartorial statement or to conceal their identity.
 While cloth masks might not be as effective as surgical masks, it still adds an added layer of protection.
 You’re now recommended to put them on whenever you’re in a crowded area, even if you aren’t sick, to protect yourself.

 We’ll recommend getting cloth masks that come with disposable filters to amp up the protection.